StuartMacKay/checklisting/README.rst

-If you have defined the settings for a mail server and the setting CHECKLISTS_REPORT_RECIPIENTS then a status report will be sent out each time the crawlers are run.
+If you have defined the settings for a mail server and the setting CHECKLISTS_REPORT_RECIPIENTS then a status report will be sent out each time the scrapers are run.
 If the LOG_LEVEL is set to 'DEBUG' the report is also written to the directory where the checklists are downloaded to.
 The report contains a list of the checklist downloaded along with an errors (complete with stack traces) and any warnings::